 ProCredit Bank Georgia is part of the international ProCredit group of banks, which operates mainly in Eastern and South-eastern Europe in countries with transition economies as well as in Germany.
 ProCredit Holding AG & Co.
-KGaA, based in Frankfurt am Main, Germany, is the parent company of the development-oriented ProCredit group, which consists of commercial banks for small and medium enterprises (SMEs) and private individuals who appreciate modern banking services, who have the capacity to save and who are willing to do their banking through electronic channels.
+KGaA, based in Frankfurt am Main, Germany, is the parent company of the development oriented ProCredit group, which consists of commercial banks for small and medium enterprises (SMEs) and private individuals who appreciate modern banking services, who have the capacity to save and who are willing to do their banking through electronic channels.
 ProCredit Holding's shares are traded on the Prime Standard segment of the Frankfurt Stock Exchange.

-During many years of operation in the banking sector, the group has undergone several stages of development, most of which was entailed by strategic changes.
-The group's core target segments are SMEs with good development prospects.
+Throughout its many years of operation in the banking industry, the group has undergone several stages of development, the majority of which involved strategic shifts.
+The group's core target segments consist of SMEs with good development prospects.
 To this business sector, ProCredit banks provide a comprehensive range of banking services following the "Hausbank" principle.

-The ProCredit group is serious about its responsibility to offer banking services in all of the countries where it operates; this includes compliance with social, ethical and environmental standards.
+The ProCredit group takes its responsibility to provide banking services in all of the countries where it operates; this includes compliance with social, ethical and environmental standards.
 The operational setup as an international group of banks allows ProCredit customers to take advantage of the transparent and favourable conditions for the most popular banking services.